-VNA Foundation will consider awarding indirect costs at no more than 10% of the amount requested.
-Other necessary operating costs must be added as line items to the proposal budget.
+VNA Foundation will consider awarding, in certain cases, indirect costs up to 20% of the amount requested.
+Other necessary operating costs may be added as line items to the proposal budget.

 Will VNA Foundation consider funding an agency that serves both the insured and medically underserved?

 VNA Foundation funds must be used only for the medically underserved.
 This is accomplished through grants to agencies that work exclusively with this population, or by funding specific programs that target the under- and uninsured.

 Our Super Star in Community Nursing Award is the only grant VNA Foundation makes to individuals.
 However, due to the current unprecedented economic needs of Chicago’s underserved, this award has been suspended indefinitely.

 Where does VNA Foundation focus its funding?

 VNA Foundation funds agencies in the metropolitan Chicago area, including Cook, DuPage, Kane, Lake, McHenry, and Will Counties.

 Will VNA Foundation consider funding in-patient care?